mobven/capture-ios/README.md

 * iOS 9.0 and newer are supported
 * Swift 3.0 and newer are supported
 * Simulators are not supported, place an if statement checking the Build Architecture
-* You need to accept requested permissions by MobvenBugKit.
+* You need to accept requested permissions by Capture.

 ### CocoaPods